 To locate General Education courses and department courses that receive General Education credit, search “General Education” at my.harvard.edu.
 Faculty interested in proposing a course for General Education or with questions about the program should visit www.generaleducation.fas.harvard.edu, or contact the General Education Office at email@example.com or 617-495-2563

 The Freshman Seminar Program

-Inaugurated as an experiment in 1959, and formally established by a vote of the faculty in 1963, the Freshman Seminar Program fosters intimate and engaging interaction between freshmen and faculty as they explore together topics of mutual interests.
+Inaugurated as an experiment in 1959, and formally established by a vote of the faculty in 1963, the Freshman Seminar Program fosters intimate and engaging interaction between first-year students and faculty as they explore together topics of mutual interests.
 Freshman Seminars are small discussion-based courses, designed to provide a unique setting for students to deepen existing interests and discover unfamiliar fields.
 They are offered by faculty across the University, and ordinarily involve one faculty instructor and twelve First-Year Students meeting weekly for 2-3 hours.
 Many Freshman Seminars include special instructional activities—such as lab or studio work, field trips, concerts, or exhibitions—that enhance the learning experience.
 Freshman Seminars are not letter graded, and they count as a four-credit course.
 Admission to a Freshman Seminar is by application prior to the semester in which it is offered.
 First-Year Students are eligible to enroll in two Freshman Seminars, one in each term.
 For more information about the Freshman Seminar Program, please consult the website: www.freshmanseminars.college.harvard.edu .

 *Services shared by all nine faculties of the University such as food services, health services, police, fiscal services, and facilities maintenance are administered by the Office of the President.